DessimozLab/read2tree/README.md

                         [Default is none] Reads to be mapped to reference.
 If paired end add separated by space.
   --read_type READ_TYPE
-                        [Default is short reads] Type of reads to use for mapping.
+                        [Default is "short" reads] Type of reads to use for mapping, either "short" or "long".
 Either ngm for short reads or ngmlr for long will be used.
   --threads THREADS     [Default is 1] Number of threads for the mapping using
                         ngm / ngmlr!